MyUNiDAYS/unidays-offer-redemption-js/README.md

 #### Return

-A URL will be returned to you which can be used to call the API.
+A URL will be built and called for you within a <script> element

 - If the request to the API is successful, a response with a single whitespace character a status code of 200 OK will be returned.
 - If any of the [mandatory parameters](#mandatory-parameters) contained within the request are missing or malformed, a response with a status code of 400 Bad Request will be returned.
 The response will contain an array of the erroneous parameters and a statement to describe the problem e.g: